-Do not travel to Somalia due to crime, terrorism, kidnapping and piracy.
+Do not travel to Somalia due to crime, terrorism, civil unrest, health issues, kidnapping, and piracy.

 Violent crime, such as kidnapping and murder, is common throughout Somalia, including Puntland and Somaliland.
 Illegal roadblocks are also widespread.
 A number of schools acting as “cultural rehabilitation” facilities are operating throughout Somalia with unknown licensing and oversight.
 Reports of physical abuse and people being held against their will in these facilities are common.

 Terrorists continue to plot kidnappings, bombings, and other attacks in Somalia.
 They may conduct attacks with little or no warning, targeting airports and seaports, government buildings, hotels, restaurants, shopping areas, and other areas where large crowds gather and Westerners frequent, as well as government, military, and Western convoys.
 Methods of attack can include car bombs, suicide bombers, individual attackers, and mortar fire, among others.

 Civil unrest occurs throughout Somalia and can sometimes be violent.